 top of page

-As literature teachers, it is our job to stoke the human passion for stories.
-Revisiting the debate between philosophers and poets should therefore be the duty of all those teaching humane letters.
-We need a rallying cry, a call to engage others in a discussion about how to enkindle in the hearts of our students a frenzied ardor for our beloved Western Canon.
+As present-day English teachers, it is our job to reclaim the helm of language arts pedagogy by rekindling a passion for stories in the hearts of our students.
+This requires a two-pronged attack: first, revisiting the debate between philosophers and poets is a necessary scholarly task for all of those who teach humane letters.
+We need a rallying cry, a call to engage others in a discussion about how to stir a frenzied ardor for our beloved Western Canon.
+Second, we must fight to teach enlivening works of classic literature in the classrooms where we currently teach, with no quarter given to the utterly spent, failed, and nonsensical practices of modern language arts education.
 As Shakespeare's King Henry exhorts: "the game's afoot: Follow your spirit and upon this charge / Cry 'God for England Harry, and Saint George!"
 (Henry V, 3.1.32-24).

 In the illustration (shown on the right) drawn by Hugh Thomson (1860–1920) for Jane Austen's Mansfield Park, Edwin Bertram and Fanny Price are involved in a deep conversation while trees gently sway overhead and a dog lazily eyes a bird nearby.
 If we actually read Jane Austen's novel, we can enter this scene as any one of these creatures: Edmund, Fanny, the dog, or even the bird.
-This is so, for our imagination is a power by means of which we can do more than merely read the words "sitting under the trees with Fanny" or view the details of Thomson's picture; rather, we can vicariously experience what the beings present in the tableaux experience when we encounter their story contemplatively.
+This is so, for our imagination is a power by means of which we can do more than merely read the words "sitting under the trees with Fanny" or view the details of Thomson's picture; rather, we can vicariously experience what the beings present in the tableaux experience within the confines of the narrative.
+It is important to note that Fanny Price is a personage well worth knowing.
+Reading contemplatively should shape us in a way that leaves us better than we were before, and spending time with Miss Price will certainly do just that.

 During the act of reading Mansfiield Park, we, like Edmund, are able to sit under the trees alongside Fanny sharing in her experiences and, ideally, growing in virtue and knowledge, as Fanny does.
-Through such contemplation as literature occasions, we may redirect our senses to attend to musings generated via the artistry of the text before us.
+Through such contemplation, as literature occasions, we may redirect our senses to attend to musings generated via the artistry of the text before us.
 Such experiences form our moral imagination for good or for ill.
+We can disagree about whom we should encounter, but not that such encounters matter.
+Tell me what stories matter to you (from film, gaming, books, etc.), and I can tell you how they have changed you.

-Before all else, students should be encouraged to read literature as a means to identify the good, the true, and the beautiful in our world and then themselves become embodiments of those very transcendentals.
-An intellectual life requires time sitting under the trees with Fanny.
+Before all else, students should be encouraged to read literature as a means to identify the good, the true, and the beautiful in our world and then they themselves will become embodiments of those very transcendentals.
+To put it another way, any truly intellectual life requires time sitting under trees with Fanny.

 Screenshot 2023-04-09 at 8.35.18 PM.png